-It is important for Fairfax General District Court criminal defendants to appear with a criminal lawyer on the first trial date.
+It is important for General District Court criminal defendants om this county to appear with a criminal lawyer on the first trial date.
 Except as stated below for DUI cases, in Fairfax General District Court, generally “[n]o continuance shall be granted to either the Commonwealth or defendant as a matter of right on the original trial date of any case.”
-Fairfax GDC Administrative Procedures at 5:15.
+GDC Administrative Procedures at 5:15.

 The first non-arraignment court date for a DUI case “will generally be continued [on that court date] and neither the Commonwealth nor the Defense will need to subpoena witnesses for this date.” https://www.fairfaxcounty.gov/generaldistrict/sites/generaldistrict/files/assets/documents/pdf/policies-and-procedures.pdf GDC Administrative Procedures at 5:25.

 Do I get to park at Jon Katz’s parking lot for all my court dates?